zernexz/Pong-game-on-FPGA/README.md

 # Verilog HDL Pong game on Xilinx FPGA over Serial RS232.

-this project develop on XUPV2P board. for another board can easily to port by copy only verilog (*.v) file.
+This project develop on XUPV2P board.
+For another board can easily to port by copy only verilog (*.v) file into new project.

 Feature:
   - Start Menu